 How is PAD Diagnosed?

-When you see an affiliated vascular specialist at American Endovascular, your peripheral arterial disease diagnosis begins with reviewing you and your family’s medical history and performing a physical examination.
+When you see an affiliated vascular specialist at American Endovascular, your peripheral artery disease diagnosis begins with reviewing you and your family’s medical history and performing a physical examination.
 Your doctor will also talk to you about the severity of your symptoms and check the pulses in your legs.
 If one of our affiliated vascular doctors suspects PAD, they will order the appropriate tests to help diagnose and confirm your condition.

 There are several ways our affiliated physicians confirm a PAD diagnosis.
 During your physical exam, your vascular specialist will look for weak pulses in your legs and check for signs of PAD, including leg hair loss, leg discoloration, and numbness.
-Your vascular doctor may also request one of the following exams or diagnostic tests:
+Your vascular doctor may also request one of the following exams or diagnostic tests.

 Ankle-Brachial Index (ABI)